tlin41390/MusicClassification/README.md

 We next define a deep layer neural network to classify music genres from the Mel Spectrogram images following
 [How to train neural networks for image classification - Part 1](https://medium.com/nerd-for-tech/how-to-train-neural-networks-for-image-classification-part-1-21327fe1cc1) as an example.

+### Data Preprocessing
+- Convert RGBA images to RGB and then to Grayscale.
+- Convert categorical genre labels to integers 0 through 9.

-We thus define a Sequential Model with the following architecture and parameters:
+We then define a Sequential Model with the following architecture and parameters:
 - Input layer with 124416 inputs (image_width * image_height = 288 * 432)
 - One Dense layer with 300 nodes follwed by four Dense layers with 100 nodes